Kakamotobi/Learned/Computer Science/Computer-System.md

 - Responsible for controlling the order of execution of commands.
 ##### Combinational Logic
 - Handles arithmetic and logical operations.
-#### Number of General Purpose Processors
-##### Single Processor System
-- A system that uses one processor/CPU.
-- Previously, a processor/CPU only had one core, which meant that only one task could be executed at a time.
-- cf. **Singlecore System**
-  - Each processor/CPU contains one core.
+#### CPU Architecture
-##### Multiprocessor System
+##### CPU/Processor
-- a.k.a. parallel systems, tightly coupled systems.
-- A system that uses two or more CPUs that execute **concurrently** and share a common RAM.
+- A computer may have one or more CPUs (**multiprocessing**).
-  - *Multithreading on a multiprocessor increases concurrency.*
-- cf. **Multicore System**
-  - Each processor/CPU contains multiple cores.
-  - Ex: dual-core simply means that there are two cores in the processor/CPU.
-  - **Hyper-Threading / Simultaneous Multi-Threading** refers to splitting up a CPU core into two virtual cores.
   - **Symmetric Multiprocessing**
-  - All core processors are involved in executing the same tasks.
+    - All processors are involved in executing the same tasks.
   - **Asymmetric Multiprocessing**
     - One processor acts as a "master" and the remaining processors serve as "slaves".
     - The "master" supervises the "slaves", and the "slaves" take care of individual tasks.
-##### Clustered Systems
+  - **Clustered Systems**
     - Use multiple CPUs to accomplish computational work.
     - Two or more individual systems are coupled together.
     - Can be structured symmetrically or asymmetrically.
+##### Core
+- A processing unit of the CPU.
+- A CPU may have one (**singlecore**) or more cores (**multicore**) that work in ***parallel***, each doing their own thing on their own thread(s).
+- **Physical Core** vs **Logical Core**
+  - Physical Core: the physical hardware on the CPU itself.
+  - Logical Core: the number of pathways that the computer has to process information (i.e. threads).
+  - Ex: 4 Physical Cores and 8 Threads mean that there are 8 Logical Cores.
+##### Thread
+- A sequence of commands given to the core to execute.
+- A core may use one (**singlethread**) or more threads (**multithreading**).
+  - cf. **hyperthreading/simultaneous multithreading** is when a single physical core (hardware) is split into two virtual cores, and the OS recognizes them as two separate cores.
+- A core cannot work on multiple threads at a time.
+  - Rather, a core can switch between processing different threads ***concurrently***.
+Therefore, it can efficiently switch over to another thread when the current thread is on a downtime (Ex: waiting for resources, cache, etc).
+- Threads share resources (Ex: computing units, caches) of the core that they belong to.
+- **Context Switching** refers to storing the state of a thread so that it can resume execution later from that state.
+This allows for multitasking.
 ### Memory
 #### Memory Hierarchy
 <p align="center">